 - Khatsahlano Street Party – another massive street party in Kitsilano but this time along West 4th Avenue in early July.
 Instead of having an ethnic cultural theme, the Khatsahlano Street Party is a music and arts festival that just happens to take place along the middle of a major road.

-- Columbia Street Food Truck Fest – a street festival that takes place in New Westminster along Columbia Street in late July and features live music and hundreds of food trucks.
+- Columbia StrEAT Food Truck Fest – a street festival that takes place in New Westminster along Columbia Street in late July and features live music and hundreds of food trucks.

 For more information about the Main Street Car Free Day event, see the Car Free Days website.